|

 The Castanets' second album, First Light's Freeze (Asthmatic Kitty, 2005),

-continues the first album's introverted exploration of moods, just with a
+continued the first album's introverted exploration of moods,

 hyper-minimal Good Friend Yr Hunger to the rocking